 If your shares are held in "street name," you should instruct your bank, broker or other record holder how to vote your shares by following the voting instructions provided by such organization.
 If you do not give instructions to your bank, broker or record holder, such bank, broker or record holder will be entitled to vote your shares on routine items, but will not be permitted to do so on non-routine items.
-Your bank, broker or record holder will have discretion to vote on Proposal 2 (ratification of auditors) without any instructions from you, but such bank, broker or record holder will have discretion to vote on Proposal 2 (ratification of auditors) without any instructions from you, but such bank, broker or record holder vote your uninstructed shares on Proposal 1 (election of directors) on a discretionary basis.
+Your bank, broker or record holder will have discretion to vote on Proposal 2 (ratification of auditors) without any instructions from you, but such bank, broker or record holder will not have the ability to vote your uninstructed shares on Proposal 1 (lection of directors) on a discretionary basis.
 Accordingly, if you hold your shares in "street name" and you do not instruct your bank, broker or other record holder how to vote on these proposals, such bank, broker or record holder cannot vote these shares and will report them as "broker non-votes," meaning that no votes will be cast on your behalf for Proposal 1.